-• Some design work remains active to support the installation of the few remaining low-voltage wayside power units.
+• The remaining design work associated with the low-voltage wayside power units is complete.
 The design team remains active as required to prepare the documentation required for Final Acceptance.

-2.8 Value Engineering and Constructability Reviews
+2.8 Value Engineering and Constructability Reviews (Unchanged)

 The project sponsor did not undertake a formal VE effort.
 However, the PCEP team undertook a significant cost reduction effort in late 2014 which identified an estimated \$84.3M in potential cost savings achieved by eliminating or deferring certain tasks previously included in the baseline program.
 In addition, the procurement process for the Electrification D-B contract included the submission of alternate technical proposals (ATPs) to reduce costs or improve the schedule.
 In addition to those ATPs that were incorporated into the Electrification contract, that contract contains a Value Engineering Change Proposal (VECP) clause whereby any savings that result from an accepted VECP are shared by the contractor and the JPB.